1st Minnesota Infantry Regiment: July 2

-In his official report, Confederate Brigadier General Cadmus M. Wilcox perceived the inequality of the fight differently (bold emphasis likely refers to the First Minnesota):

-This stronghold of the enemy [i.e., Cemetery Ridge], together with his batteries, were almost won, when still another line of infantry descended the slope in our front at a double-quick, to the support of their fleeing comrades and for the defense of the batteries.
+In his official report, Confederate Brigadier General Cadmus M. Wilcox perceived the inequality of the fight differently (bold emphasis likely refers to the First Minnesota):This stronghold of the enemy [i.e., Cemetery Ridge], together with his batteries, were almost won, when still another line of infantry descended the slope in our front at a double-quick, to the support of their fleeing comrades and for the defense of the batteries.
 Seeing this contest so unequal, I dispatched my adjutant-general to the division commander, to ask that support be sent to my men, but no support came.
 Three several times did this last of the enemy's lines attempt to drive my men back, and were as often repulsed.
 This struggle at the foot of the hill on which were the enemy's batteries, though so unequal, was continued for some thirty minutes.
 With a second supporting line, the heights could have been carried.
 Without support on either my right or left, my men were withdrawn, to prevent their entire destruction or capture.
 The enemy did not pursue, but my men retired under a heavy artillery fire, and returned to their original position in line, and bivouacked for the night, pickets being left on the pike.

 July 3

-Carrying on from the heavy losses of the previous day, the remaining men of the 1st Minn. were reinforced by detached Companies F and L. The reunited regiment was moved a bit north of the previous day's fight to one of the few places where Union lines were breached during Pickett's Charge.
+Carrying on from the heavy losses of the previous day, the remaining men of the 1st Minn. were reinforced by detached Companies C and F. The reunited regiment was moved a bit north of the previous day's fight to one of the few places where Union lines were breached during Pickett's Charge.
 They again had to charge into advancing Confederate troops with more losses.
 Capt.
 Messick was killed and Capt.
 W. B. Farrell mortally wounded, and Capt.
 Henry C. Coates had to take command.
 During this charge, Private Marshall Sherman of Company C captured the colors of the 28th Virginia Infantry and received the Medal of Honor for this exploit.
 The Confederate flag was taken back to Minnesota as a war trophy, where it remains.

 After being knocked out by a bullet to the head and later shot in the hand, Corporal Henry D. O'Brien repeatedly picked up the fallen colors of the 1st Minnesota and carried a wounded comrade back to the Union lines.
 He was also awarded the Medal of Honor for his heroism.

 Later service

-The 1st Minnesota continued to serve in the Army of the Potomac, participating later in 1863 in the Bristoe and Mine Run Campaigns.
-It was mustered out of service upon completion of its enlistment on April 29, 1864, at Fort Snelling.
-Enough of the regiment's veterans reenlisted to form the nucleus of the 1st Minnesota Volunteer Infantry Battalion, which returned to Virginia and served through the end of the war.
-Others volunteered to serve in the 1st Minnesota Heavy Artillery Regiment including Colonel Colville.
+The 1st Minnesota continued to serve in the Army of the Potomac.
+In 1863 it participated in the Bristoe and Mine Run Campaigns.
+The 1st Minnesota mustered at Fort Snelling on April 29, 1864.
+Many soldiers continued service as the 1st Minnesota Infantry Battalion and went on to fight in the Appomattox Campaign.
+On May 23–24, the 1st Minnesota Battalion marched in the Grand Review of the Armies in Washington, D.C.
+In July, the 1st Minnesota Battalion moved to Louisville, Kentucky for duty.
+It was mustered out of service upon completion of its enlistment on July 15, 1865.